anialsonus/incubator-hawq/pxf/pxf-jdbc/README.md

 The meaning of `PARTITION_BY`, `RANGE` and `INTERVAL` is given in section [partitioning](#partitioning).

 The meaning of `PRE_SQL` and `STOP_IF_PRE_FAILS` is given in section [Query precode](#query-precode).

+The meaning of `QUOTE_COLUMNS` is given in section [SELECT queries](#select-queries).
+This is a boolean parameter, only its presence is checked (though if present, it must have some value).

 ```
 [